 Around AD 700 Celtic peoples dominated the North Atlantic.
 The Picts lived in the Northern Isles of Scotland, while Gaelic-speaking clerics from the Hebrides and Ireland had sailed to the Faroe Islands and Iceland.
 By 900AD these areas had been settled by the Vikings.
 The peoples and cultures were changed by their contact.
 This module will explore the result of the contact between these peoples and the extent to which cultural syntheses developed, both in the British Isles and in Iceland, the Faroe Islands and Greenland.
 It will examine the impact of the Gaels on Icelandic settlement and their continued impact of Icelandic folklore, and the reasons why they were written out of official Icelandic historiography.
 It will also explore Norse elements in the culture of the Gaelic areas of Scotland and Ireland and the creation of societies of mixed Gaelic Norse ethnicity.
 It will be a multi-disciplinary study including archaeology, folklore, history, place-names, genetics and literature.
-It will be taught by experts from Iceland and Scotland.

 - Picts - Revealing the Painted Past (20 credits)

 This module examines the role of the Picts in Scotland’s past from a fully interdisciplinary perspective.
 It will place the influential 1950s publication, The Problem of the Picts, in the light of recent research; summarising the current state of knowledge.
 All major aspects of Pictish society will be addressed, using stone sculpture, written sources and archaeological evidence.
 Major themes include: The Pictish Kingdom(s), Christianisation, Pictish Language and place-names and material culture, as well as the view of the Picts in contemporary media.

 - The Language and Palaeography of Older Scots (20 credits)